 Tell the driver you’re going to ‘Akumal Puente’ and he’ll drop you off on the other side of the road that you can cross using the bridge.
 Colectivo will cost only 35 pesos (approx. $1.60) each way.

-Tips for visiting Akumal
+Tips for Visiting Akumal

-Rules of swimming with turtles
+Rules of Swimming with Sea Turtles

 There’s one important rule when visiting Akumal: DON’T touch the turtles!
 As cute as they may look to you hugging them may harm them, so please don’t do this.

-Even more important… be careful with sting rays (yes, these guys that killed Steve Irwin)!
+Even more important… be careful with stingrays (yes, these guys that killed Steve Irwin)!
 When I visited Akumal for the first time I was convinced they were manta rays and I swam quite close to them which was a big mistake.